This post contains affiliate links. Not sure what that means? Check it out here

 I was steadily paying the minimum payments but deferred my payments for 2 years while I did my masters.
 In those 2 years, my loans ballooned from the $18,000 to over $25,000 and my interest rates rose to 15.75%.

-If I continued with the minimum payment of about $250 over the course of the loan, I would have paid out over $60,000.
+If I continued with my new minimum payment of about $350 over the course of the loan, I would have paid out over $60,000.
 That’s over 3 times the amount I borrowed!

 Compound interest was killing me, and Sallie Mae now Navient, was making so much money off me that they wouldn’t even consider consolidating my loans into a lower fixed rate.